jackfranklin/jQuery-UK-2012-Conference-Notes/README.md

 - use HTML5 __history API__ (no support in IE < 10 - surprised?, Opera < 11.5, Safari < 5 ), need to use fallbacks

 ####HTML history API

     history.pushState()
     history.replaceState()
     document.addEventListener("popstate", callback, false) //not quite consistent - use library to work around`

 ####HTML history libraries
 - history.js
 - Backbone.history.start()
 - simple-history.js

-all examples from talk are on Github
+all code on Github (will find repo shortly)

 ---